31 Most Common Menopause Symptoms

 Hormonal changes, fatigue, and a combination of other symptoms are likely to make you irritable during menopause.
 You may find that you are quick to snap at people when they bother you or interrupt you during a task.
 You may also find that you get more easily frustrated while trying to perform tasks.

-Many women experience depression during menopause.
-Depression can occur for many reasons, but the hormonal imbalance does play a role.
-More often the combination of the hormone changes and the other symptoms of menopause lead to the depressive state.
-Many women going through menopause are on antidepressants.
+Many people experience depression during menopause.
+Depression can occur for many reasons, but ahormonal imbalance oftenplays a role.
+More often, the combination of the hormone changes and the other symptoms of menopause lead to adepressive state.
+Many people going through menopause are on antidepressants.

 One of the first menopause symptoms you will notice is irregular periods.
 Your periods may become irregular before you notice any other symptoms of menopause.
 Irregularity can widely vary from woman to woman and can last for several months or years before other symptoms occur.

-Many women assume that irregular periods from menopause will be further apart, but this is not always the case.
-In many women periods become closer together and then further apart, becoming nearly impossible to predict.
+Many people assume that irregular periods from menopause will be further apart, but this is not always the case.
+In many cases, periods become closer together and then further apart, becoming nearly impossible to predict.
 You could go two weeks between cycles then six weeks before the one after that.
 Any irregularity in periods can be a symptom of menopause.

 Loss of Sex Drive

 Vaginal dryness is another symptom of menopause that can contribute to a loss of sex drive.
 As estrogen levels decrease, the vagina can become very dry.
-This can cause sex to be very uncomfortable, causing women do not want to engage in the activity.
-Vaginal dryness can also lead to a pH imbalance which can lead to yeast infections.
+This can cause sex to be very uncomfortable, leading somepeopletonot want to engage in the activity.
+Vaginal dryness can also lead to a pH imbalance which can cause yeast infections.

-Some women experience hair loss or thinning of their hair during menopause.
-This symptom is not as common, or it may not be immediately noticeable.
-It may occur slowly over time, and not be noticeable until the significant loss has already occurred.
+Some people experience hair loss or thinning of their hair during menopause.
+This symptom is not as common, or it may not be as immediately noticeable.
+It may occur slowly over time, and not be observableuntil the significant loss has already occurred.
 Some researchers speculate that hair loss and thinning is simply coincidental and common among older women in general.

 Short-term memory loss or memory lapses are also a common menopause symptom.
 Part of this could be because you are not getting enough sleep.
 Fatigue and other symptoms combined with hormone changes could cause you to become more forgetful.
 Usually, these memory lapses are temporary, and you can eventually remember what you were trying to recall.

-Some scary medical conditions can cause dizziness, so it is important to get checked out by a doctor if you have frequent dizzy spells.
+Some more seriousmedical conditions can cause dizziness, so it is important to get checked out by a doctor if you have frequent dizzy spells.
 However, dizziness can occur as a result of lowered estrogen.
-When you have dizzy spells you will get a spinning sensation, may feel lightheaded, and may lose your balance.
+When you have dizzy spells, you mayget a spinning sensation, feel lightheaded, and/or lose your balance.
 Dizziness can lead to falls, so it is important to tackle this symptom as soon as it presents itself.

 Because hormones and the immune system are linked, changes in hormones can sometimes lead to the development of allergies.
 You may discover that you are allergic to things that you never had a problem with before.
 Lactose allergies are common, as is hay fever and other seasonal allergies.
 Unfortunately, these new allergies are often not temporary and will probably stick around long after your body adjusts to the new hormone levels.

 Low estrogen levels can lead to dehydration, which may cause brittle nails.
 Brittle nails could also be a sign of nutritional deficiency, so if you notice this symptom, you should check with your doctor to make sure there isn't another underlying cause.
-Brittle nails can usually be overcome with nutritional supplements orally or for the nails themselves, as well as making sure you are staying hydrated.
+Brittle nails can usually be overcome with nutritional supplements or treatments for the nails, as well as making sure you are staying hydrated.

 Body Odor Changes